-Unlike the first two areas of SEO, your audience doesn't see the results of these adjustments.
-For example, when you or a writer create keywords and key phrases, the search robots take note of these.
+Unlike the first two areas of SEO, your audience doesn't directly see the results.
+For example, when you or a writer create keywords and key phrases, the search robots note these.
 This, and other factors, create the search engine ranking for those keywords and phrases.

 There's value in understanding the keywords that are best for your site.
 Use keywords which portray your Unique Selling Proposition, and not just 'any' keywords.

 When you use keywords that are more specific to your USP, you'll draw more of your specific crowd.
 Using something like "yellow apples" is a better phrase than using only "apples".